Around Town: May Edition

 Where: National Film and Sound Archive

-23 May World Bee Day Tour🐝🌼
+23rd of May (11am-12:15pm): World Bee Day Tour

 This tour is a unique, hands-on event celebrating the importance of bees and pollinators.

-Participants will explore the Parliament House beehives, learn about the vital role bees play in maintaining ecosystems and landscapes, and gain insights into creating bee-friendly environments at home.
+Explore the Parliament House beehives, learn about the vital role bees play in maintaining ecosystems and landscapes, and gain insights into creating bee-friendly environments at home.
 The event also includes a honey tasting experience featuring honey produced on-site.

 Designed for gardeners, beekeepers, and anyone curious about pollinators, the session combines education, sustainability, and a behind-the-scenes look at urban beekeeping in a unique location.

-26 May 2026 Conservation Finance Intensive
+26th of May (8:30am-5pm): 2026 Conservation Finance Intensive

 This is a cross-sector professional event focused on bridging the gap between conservation and finance with in-person and virtual options.
 It brings together people from the conservation, finance, corporate, and public sectors.